Previous chapter: Prologue

 "Pearl!
 What happened?"

 "The shuttle started to decelerate, then exploded.
-It looked like it started to wobble in the last microseconds.
-It wasn't designed for such accelerations."
+It began to wobble in the last microseconds.
+The shuttle wasn't designed for such accelerations."

 "What about Alonzo?"